G-Research/ParquetSharp/docs/Encryption.md

     .Build();
 ```

-Rather than having to specify decryption keys directly,
+Rather than having to specify decryption keys directly, a
-a `DecryptionKeyRetriever` can be used to retrieve keys based on the key metadata,
+`ParquetSharp.DecryptionKeyRetriever` can be used to retrieve keys
-to allow more flexibility:
+based on the key metadata, to allow more flexibility:

 ```c#
 internal sealed class MyKeyRetriever : ParquetSharp.DecryptionKeyRetriever